 - developing and curating resources to help individuals and organizations become radically inclusive, potentially leading to a Handbook for Radically Inclusive Judaism.

-The Center will seek to partner initially with other organizations as well as with groups of Reform, Reconstructionist, Renewal, Humanistic and Conservative rabbis.
-The Center will also seek to partner when appropriate with organizations working for inclusivity with respect to LGBTQ Jews, Jews of color, and Jews with disabilities.
+The Center seeks to partner with other organizations, with groups of Reform, Reconstructionist, Renewal, Humanistic and Conservative rabbis, and when appropriate with organizations working for inclusivity with respect to LGBTQ Jews, Jews of color, and Jews with disabilities.

 The Center’s mission is to advocate for radically inclusive attitudes and policies toward interfaith families – and for programmatic efforts designed to engage interfaith families in Jewish life and community.
 The Center’s vision is that interfaith couples and their children engage in a Judaism of meaning that is radically inclusive of them.